stridecolossus/JOVE/panama.md

 }
 ```

-This is then used to exercise basic GLFW initialisation:
+This is then used to exercise the basic GLFW calls:

 ```java
 System.out.println("init="+api.glfwInit());